dennisnordberg/julia-school/content/julia/dataframes.md

    4 │ Sierra Nevada Corporation
 ```

-I deliberately named the column `space_brands` so it would be more obvious in the code above as to where we are referencing our array (`space_companies`) and where we are naming our column (`space_brands`).

 Let's walk through the code above now.

+> `df =`
+>
-> `df =` We are creating a new variable, which we have named `df`.
+> We are creating a new variable, which we have named `df`.

+> `DataFrame(`
+>
-> `DataFrame(` Here we tell Julia to create a dataframe, and we open the brackets, inside of which we'll be configuring said dataframe.
+> Here we tell Julia to create a dataframe, and we open the brackets, inside of which we'll be configuring said dataframe.

+> `[space_companies]`
+>
-`[space_companies]` Here we're telling Julia which array (`space_companies`) we want to reference for our dataframe's content.
+> Here we're telling Julia which array (`space_companies`) we want to reference for our dataframe's content.
 Important: The array name must be inside square brackets `[]`.
 The reason why can be slightly confusing, but it's because Julia is expecting a list (otherwise known as an array) of array names, and just because we happen to only have one array (`space_companies`) in this example, doesn't mean Julia isn't able to handle more---and therefore, it expects an array of array names.
 If that's confusing then just remember to put square brackets around your array name.

+> `,`
+>
-> `,` We separate our array name from the next bit of config with a comma.
+> We separate our array name from the next bit of config with a comma.

+> `[:space_brands]`
+>
-> `[:space_brands]` Here we tell Julia what we want to name the column in our new dataframe.
+> Here we tell Julia what we want to name the column in our new dataframe.
 In this case, I've gone for `space_brands` as the column name, but we have to add some additional characters to the name.
 We first add a colon `:` to signify that this is a dataframes column name (it's part of the DataFrames standard).
 Next, we have to wrap the colon and column name in square brackets `[]`.
 So instead of `:space_brands`, we write `[:space_brands]`.
 The reason for the square brackets is that Julia needs to be ready for more than one array/column name combo, and therefore expects an array---even if you only have one array and column name.

+> `)`
+>
-> `)` Here we close the brackets we opened earlier.
+> Here we close the brackets we opened earlier.